fkeruzore/halox/paper/paper.md

   * Circular velocity $v_{\rm circ}(r)$;
   * Velocity dispersion $\sigma_{v}(r)$;
   * Projected surface density $\Sigma(r)$.
+* Large-scale structure: Building upon the power spectra computations implemented in JAX-cosmo, `halox` provides implementations of the RMS variance of the matter distribution in spheres of radius $R$, $\sigma(R)$.
+It also includes a wrapper function to perform the computation within the Lagrangian radius of a halo of mass $M$, $\sigma(M)$.
+* Halo mass function (HMF): The HMF model of @Tinker:2008, predicting ${\rm d}N / {\rm d} \ln M$ as a function of halo mass $M$, redshift $z$, and cosmology.
+* Halo bias: The linear bias model of @Tinker:2010 as a function of halo mass $M$, redshift $z$, and cosmology.
+* Overdensities: All properties in `halox` can be computed for spherical overdensity (SO) halo masses defined for any critical overdensity value.
+Convenience functions are provided to convert halo properties from one critical overdensity to another, or to convert critical overdensities to mean matter overdensities.

 ## Automatic differentiation and hardware acceleration

-JAX
+All calculations available in `halox` are written using JAX and JAX-cosmo.
+As a result, all functions can be compiled just-in-time using `jax.jit`, hardware-accelerated, and are automatically differentiable with respect to their input parameters, including halo mass, redshift, and cosmological parameters.

 # Acknowledgments

-FK thanks Andrew Hearin and Lindsey Bleem for useful discussions, and acknowledges the use of Anthropic's Claude Code in the development of `halox`.
+I would like to thank Andrew Hearin and Lindsey Bleem for useful discussions, and acknowledges the use of Anthropic's Claude Code in the development of `halox`.
 Argonne National Laboratory’s work was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under contract DE-AC02-06CH11357.

 # References